The Preventive Controls for Human Foods Regulation requires food companies to develop and implement a risk-based Food Safety Plan.

 Today, commodities can move through one or more middlemen who may process, repackage or mix lots before they are sold by the supplier to you.
 If your supplier is bringing in product from a multitude of different channels, then a food safety lapse by any one of these middlemen may impact your product.

-The best way to demonstrate this is through reviewing a recent case involving frozen vegetables and Listeria contamination.
-A Washington state producer of frozen vegetables was selling bulk product to other companies that would repack those vegetables with branded labels.
-This firm was also packing product for sale under a number of different store brands.
-To meet sales demand, this firm relied on other frozen food companies to provide them bulk frozen product which they then resold as their own.
-Unfortunately, one of their suppliers had a Listeria contamination issue.
-So, while there were companies who had audited this firm and even got COAs for the lots they purchased, these customer companies were pulled into a recall situation when this firm’s packed product was tested and found positive for Listeria.
-This contaminated product was bulk product provided by a supplier with the contamination issue and then repacked.
+The best way to demonstrate this issue is through reviewing a recent case involving frozen vegetables and Listeria contamination.
+A Washington state producer of frozen vegetables, we’ll call Firm A, was selling bulk product to other companies that would repack those vegetables with branded labels.
+Firm A was also packing product for sale for its own retail customers under several different store brands.
+To meet sales demand, this firm relied on other frozen produce companies to provide them bulk frozen product which they then resold as their own.
+Unfortunately, one of these bulk suppliers, Firm B, had a Listeria contamination issue.
+So, while there were companies who had audited Firm A, and had even received COAs for the lots they purchased, these customer companies were pulled into a recall situation when this Firm A packed product was tested and found positive for Listeria.
+This contaminated product was bulk product provided by their supplier, Firm B.

 As control is moved further upstream, assurance that a product is without issue can become more difficult.
-It is, therefore, important to understand how suppliers, specifically those tasked with controlling riskier hazards, manage their own supply chain.
+It is therefore, important to understand how suppliers, specifically those tasked with controlling riskier hazards, manage their own supply chain.
 Do they have the capacity to produce all products internally or are they supplementing their own product with bulk product produced by someone else?
-Are they purchasing ingredients and requiring their supplier to control specific hazards? that product.
-Third-party audits are fine for getting a snap-shot of a company’s Good Manufacturing Program (GMP) and whether a company is following the Hazard Analysis Critical Control Point (HACCP) plan; but, if the fundamental process is flawed, an audit may not pick this up.
-There are many examples where audits were not able to find system flaws, including the case involving the cantaloupe outbreak in 2011.
-In this case, the company received a good audit score, only to discover later that a flawed process resulted in Listeria contamination of the cantaloupes.
+For the ingredients purchased, are they requiring their supplier to control specific hazards?

 Understanding how your suppliers work can help determine which restrictions you may want that company to follow, or whether you want to use that supplier at all.
 For example, if you have a company co-packing mushrooms, you can require that this supplier only use mushrooms that they have grown themselves.

-There are times when a currently approved supplier just can’t get you an ingredient, or when your sales demand goes beyond your ability to produce and then you must rely on another company to help fill sales demand.
-If an alternate supplier has not already been identified, this situation can put your company in a position where you either forgo the sales opportunity or quickly approve a supplier with whom you may have little history.
+There are times when a currently approved supplier just can't get you an ingredient, or when your sales demand goes beyond your ability to produce and then you must rely on another company to help fill sales demand.
+If an alternate supplier has not already been identified and approved, this situation can put your company in a position where you either forgo the sales opportunity or need to quickly approve a supplier with whom you may have little history.

 But it is not always easy to have pre-approved secondary suppliers in place for every product.
 Regardless, consideration should be given to writing an emergency supplier approval protocol.
 The protocol should incorporate tighter supply chain actions, as the risk for the hazards increases, or when the supplier is not as well known.
 Depending on the ingredient and the risk of the hazard, an on-site audit, additional sampling and testing, and evaluation of a lot upon receipt may be required in addition to the normal documentation.
 In some cases, local oversight of the production of the lot of material being purchased may be warranted.

-Enacting appropriate supply chain controls is not only important from a regulatory compliance perspective, but well-developed and executed protocols can help prevent supplier issues from causing recalls of your own product.
-As these supply chain preventive controls are developed, they should incorporate monitoring and verification procedures that take into account the increased risk of the hazard for that ingredient.
+Enacting appropriate supply chain controls is not only important from a regulatory compliance perspective, but well developed and executed protocols can help prevent supplier issues from causing recalls of your own product.
+As these supply chain preventive controls are developed, they should incorporate monitoring and verification procedures that consider the increased risk of the hazard for that ingredient.
 It is important to understand your suppliers, including their own supply network.

 As part of your company's supply chain program, develop procedures to handle emergency supplier situations.
 Don't let a supplier's lack-of-control issue become your recall.